-Non-genre category: categories that are not tied to one genre.
-These categories are: Artist of the Year (5), Group of the Year (6), Breakthrough Artist of the Year (7) and Breakthrough Group of the Year (8).
+Non-genre category: categories that are not tied to one genre include Artist of the Year (5), Group of the Year (6), Breakthrough Artist of the Year (7) and Breakthrough Group of the Year (8).

 Technical category: categories that are not tied to a specific genre and have a technical component.
-These categories are: Songwriter (9), Classical Composition (24), Producer (35), Recording Engineer (36), Album Artwork (37), and Music Video (38).
+Songwriter (9), Classical Composition (24), Producer (35), Recording Engineer (36), Album Artwork (37), and Music Video (38).

-Crossover category: a category representing the following: French-language content, Indigenous ancestry, and inspirational faith in God, but may also fit into a different category based on musical sound.
-These categories are: Francophone (19), Indigenous Artist or Group (29) and Contemporary Christian/Gospel (33).
+Crossover category: a category representing the following: French language content, Indigenous ancestry, inspirational faith in God, and global music but may also fit into a different category based on musical sound.
+Francophone (19), Contemporary Indigenous Artist or Group (29) or Traditional Indigenous Artist or Group (47), Contemporary Christian/Gospel (33), and Global Music (34).

 Genre category: a category that is a specific genre such as Rock, Pop, Jazz, Classical, etc.